 This superb duplex penthouse can comfortably sleep 4 adults + 2 children and is in the heart of it all, can sleep upto 6 guests.
-Facing directly on to the Newcastle & Gateshead Quayside making the property one of the finest in the area with the most stunning view of the river Tyne.
+Facing directly on to the Newcastle & Gateshead Quayside making it one of the finest properties in the area with the most stunning view of the river Tyne.

 The substantial accommodation is sure to impress.
 Bespoke floating staircase, stylishly furnished throughout and magnificent views are all within this most exquisite quayside penthouse.